 Digital detox.
 Unplug and turn off electronics two hours before bedtime.
 Reduce exposure to EMFs.
 Spending a lot of time on the internet, playing video games, texting and constantly checking email via our smartphones and iPads creates an agitation in our bodies that quickly causes liver stagnation.

 Avoid Rx drugs, antacids, OTC drugs, anti-inflammatory and pain meds, which are toxic to the liver.
 Keep in mind: Acetaminophen (Tylenol)

 induced liver damage caused 54% and 16% of the cases of acute liver failure in the United Kingdom and United States, respectively.

 Use natural skincare products or make your own

 with a few simple ingredients.
 The average woman puts several hundred chemicals on her body every day, which compromises the lymph and liver.

-Chinese medicine reminds us that the emotions of an unhappy liver/GB are anger, frustration and resentment.
+Chinese medicine reminds us that the emotions of an unhappy liver and GB are anger, frustration and resentment.
 Embrace and engage in a process of emotional healing.

 as much as possible.
 Elevated liver enzymes (indicating liver cell damage) were found in those with elevated BPA levels and subject who took NSAIDs.
-Taking Tylenol after drinking alcohol is a deadly combo not only for the liver, but also the kidneys.
+Taking Tylenol after drinking alcohol is a deadly combo for the liver and the kidneys.

 The liver performs two phases of detoxification; Phase 1 (oxidation) and Phase 2 (conjugation).
 Detox periodically with the 10 Day Detox